-6. Likeability.
-While it's crucial that you trust your doctor's skills and judgment, it may be just as important that you like your doctor.
-Research shows that if you feel at ease with your doctor, you're more likely to follow the treatment plan and consistently take the medications your doctor prescribes.
+6. Someone you like.
+Of course, it's crucial that you trust your doctor's skills and judgment.
+But it also helps to like your doctor.
+People who feel at ease with their doctors are more likely to follow the treatment plans and drug schedules the doctors prescribe, research shows.

-- Office staff.
-Do they answer your calls or return them right away?
-Do they treat you courteously?
+8. A good office staff.
+Does the staff answer your calls or return them right away?
+Are they polite and helpful?

-- Insurance.
-Is your doctor on your insurance plan?
+9. Insurance.
+Is the doctor on your insurance plan?

-- Accessibility.
-If your symptoms get worse, can you get an appointment quickly?
-Does your doctor respond to your calls or emails personally?
+10. Easy access.
+If your symptoms get worse, can you get in to see the doctor quickly?
+Does the doctor respond to your calls or emails?